godwinnwalozie/godwinnwalozie/README.md

 ## 💪🏾💼 My Expereince
 Over 10 years of combined work experience in B2B IT SaaS Industry , as Sales and Business Operations, data driven strategy advisor working with data.
-I managed on the average $35m a quarter revenue forcast to target, suppoting and providing business and analytical driven insights to support GTM strategy executions and growth.
+I have managed on the average $35m a quarter revenue forcast to target, suppoting and providing teams with business and analytical driven insights to support GTM strategy executions to delivery client value and successes.
-I have spearheaded various transformational projects that impacted positively on business performance, cultural effectiveness and process agility.
+I also spearheaded critical transformational projects that impacted positively on business performance, cultural effectiveness and process agility.

 ##
 I happy and willing to collaborate to further improve my skills in AI Machine learning and other scientific applications